dislnd/Issue-Tracker/README.md

 (Currently since you do not have access to Disland, this is purely for requesting features)

+(We do not expect any pull requests for this repo, since It's purely for reporting bugs and requesting features)

 ### RULES

 At the moment, there is no Community Guidelines, Terms Of Serivce or Privacy Policy (all that legal stuff)